Positive Duty Guidelines: Compliance with the Sex Discrimination Act

 What is the positive duty in the Sex Discrimination Act?

 Australian organisations must eliminate sexual harassment, sex-based discrimination and victimisation.
-Rather than simply responding to incidents in the workplace, the positive duty means organisations should take reasonable and proportionate measures to eliminate unlawful conduct, such as:
+Rather than simply responding to incidents occurring in the workplace, the positive duty means organisations should take reasonable and proportionate measures to eliminate unlawful conduct, such as:

 Who does the positive duty apply to?